 Health promotion activities are widely recognized as essential for improving the health of the public.
 Such activities are particularly important as the health system moves toward a wellness perspective and individuals and communities are encouraged to take increased responsibility for their health.
-The types of health promotion workers who would benefit from the diploma/master's postgraduate programs include health educators, community nurses, dietitians and nutritionists, occupational and physiotherapists, fitness and lifestyle counsellors, dental hygienists, occupational health workers, workers in drug and alcohol prevention, sexuality educators, and smoking cessation counsellors, among others.
+The types of health promotion workers who would benefit from the diploma/master's graduate programs include health educators, community nurses, dietitians and nutritionists, occupational and physiotherapists, fitness and lifestyle counsellors, dental hygienists, occupational health workers, workers in drug and alcohol prevention, sexuality educators, and smoking cessation counsellors, among others.

-It is expected that students who complete the Postgraduate Diploma will acquire the knowledge and skills in health promotion that will allow them to function effectively in a variety of public and private agencies in a reformed health system.
+It is expected that students who complete the Postgraduate Diploma will acquire the knowledge and skills in health promotion that will allow them to function effectively in a variety of public, private, and not-for-profit agencies in a reformed health system.

-Students graduating with the MSc degree will have similar skills to those who obtain the Diploma.
-However, MSc graduates will also have the ability to function as scientists/practitioners who provide leadership in health promotion program development, research and evaluation.
+Students graduating with the MSc degree will have similar skills to those who obtain the Postgraduate Diploma, however, MSc graduates will also have the ability to function as scientists/practitioners who provide leadership in health promotion program development, research and evaluation.

 Both the Postgraduate Diploma and MSc programs in Health Promotion are available through distance learning.
-Applicants who wish to enrol in either of these programs must have access to a computer with a modem.
+Applicants who wish to enrol in either of these programs must have access to a new or recent model computer (133+ Pentium, 16+ Megabytes RAM, 1 Gigabyte + hard drive), modem and Internet connection.
+Students who enrol in the distance-based programs are required to participate in an on-campus three-day program at the beginning of their studies.